-Coronavirus Update: 'We Are In Unchartered Territory,' WHO Says
+Coronavirus Update: Containment Is Possible, WHO Says

 The coronavirus that causes COVID-19 poses a unique challenge to health authorities, the head of the World Health Organization said on Monday as he gave an update on the viral epidemic that has now touched at least 62 countries.
 But he added that the virus is also showing signs that it can be contained.

-"We are in unchartered territory," WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing in Geneva.
-"We have never before seen a respiratory pathogen that is capable of community transmission, but which can also be contained with the right measures."
+"We are in unchartered [sic] territory," WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing in Geneva.
+"We have never before seen a respiratory pathogen that is capable of community transmission but which can also be contained with the right measures."

 Contrasting COVID-19 with the flu, Tedros said, "If this was an influenza epidemic, we would have expected to see widespread community transmission across the globe by now, and efforts to slow it down or contain it would not be feasible.

-"But containment of COVID-19 is feasible and must remain the top priority for all countries," he added, crediting quick and aggressive responses from some countries with limiting transmission of the deadly virus.
+"But containment of COVID-19 is feasible and must remain the top priority for all countries," he added, crediting quick and aggressive responses from some countries in limiting transmission of the deadly virus.

-By far, China still has more cases of the virus that causes COVID-19 than any other country, with more than 80,000.
-But while the coronavirus has been contained in some areas, the WHO is concerned by epidemics in four countries: South Korea, Italy, Iran and Japan.
+By far, China still has more cases of the virus that causes COVID-19 than any other country, with more than 80,000 cases.
+But while the coronavirus has been contained in some areas, the WHO is concerned about epidemics in four countries: South Korea, Italy, Iran and Japan.

-"In the last 24 hours there were almost 9 times more cases reported outside China than inside China," WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing Monday morning in Geneva.
+"In the last 24 hours, there were almost nine times more cases reported outside China than inside China," Tedros said at the briefing.

 LIVE daily media briefing on #COVID19 with @DrTedros #coronavirus https://t.co/bFQNRfyRfx— World Health Organization (WHO) (@WHO) March 2, 2020